Grainger gifts Georgia State a 51-20 Camellia Bowl win - WHIZ News

-The Panthers (8-5) finished with their seventh win in eight games and dominated the lone bowl played on Christmas Day.
+The Panthers (8-5) finished with their seventh win in eight games, dominated the lone bowl played on Christmas Day and set a season record for wins.

+Coach Shawn Elliott called it “the best performance Georgia State football has had this year.”

+“I think we finished Christmas Day with one of the best presents we could have ever asked for and that’s a commanding, dominating win,” Elliott said.
+It was the first time the program had won back-to-back bowl games.

 Grainger completed 15 of 19 passes and carried 11 times, including a play fake midway through the third quarter when he scampered 34 yards untouched into the end zone.
 It was the first 100-yard rushing game of his career, and he was named the game MVP.